SNCFdevelopers/wcs/.gitlab/merge_request_templates/Default.md

 ### To check

-- [ ] Declare all new angular proxy components in the file angular/projects/wcs-angular/src/lib/wcs-angular.module.ts
+- [ ] **Explain what has changed in the changelog**
-  for newly created web components
+- [ ] _For newly created web components only :_ Declare all new angular proxy components in the file `angular/projects/wcs-angular/src/lib/wcs-angular.module.ts`
-- [ ] Explain what has changed in the changelog
+- [ ] _For newly created web components only :_ Add the component name in `Components-Overview.mdx` with its corresponding image into `assets/images/components-overview`